 Welcome to my website.
 Here you will find information on me, my research and publications.
-I am the McCann FitzGerald Professor of International Law and Business at UCD Sutherland School of Law in Dublin, Ireland.
+I am Professor of Law and Director of Law Futures Centre at Griffith University School of Law, Queensland, Australia.

 My website makes most of my publications available for free download in PDF format.
 There is a search facility on the left.

 There are also links to other interesting websites including my:

 If you want to comment or criticise,